spf13/spf13-vim/README.markdown

 **QuickStart** Toggle comments using `<Leader>c<space>` in Visual or Normal mode.

-## [neocomplete]
+## [deoplete]
+Deoplete is the abbreviation of "dark powered neo-completion".
+It provides an extensible and asynchronous completion framework for neovim/Vim8.
+Deoplete replaces the old Neocomplete plugin, this plugin also has support for snippets

-Neocomplete is an amazing autocomplete plugin with additional support for snippets.
-It can complete simulatiously from the dictionary, buffer, omnicomplete and snippets.
-This is the one true plugin that brings Vim autocomplete on par with the best editors.
+It can complete simulatiously from the dictionary, buffer, omnicomplete and snippet.

 **QuickStart** Just start typing, it will autocomplete where possible